 The Section 184A Loan Guarantee Program, which is similar to the Section 184 Loan Guarantee Program giving Native Americans access to private mortgage financing by providing loan guarantees to lenders, was implemented in 2007.
-Currently, 1st Tribal Lending, Bank of Hawai'i, Homebridge Financial Services, Inc. and HomeStreet Bank are approved lenders for the Section 184A loan program.
+Currently, 1st Tribal Lending, American Savings Bank, Bank of Hawai'i, CMG Financial, Cardinal Financial Company, Guardian Lending, DBA of Guardian One, HomeStreet Bank, and MLD Mortgage Inc. dba The Money Store are approved lenders for the Section 184A loan program.

 DHHL has been utilizing the FHA 247 loan program since 1987.
-Over \$475 million in mortgage loans are outstanding through the FHA 247 loan program to lessees on Hawaiian home lands.
+Over \$537 million in mortgage loans are outstanding through the FHA 247 loan program to lessees on Hawaiian home lands.
 The Veterans Affairs direct loan, Rural Development (U.S. Department of Agriculture) loan programs, and low-income housing tax credits are other financing options and tools utilized on Hawaiian home lands.